-A biopsy is the only way for your doctor to know for sure if you have cancer.
-If your doctor sees an abnormal area, he or she may do a biopsy by removing a small piece of tissue from your vulva.
+A biopsy is the only way for your healthcare provider to know for sure if you have cancer.
+If your healthcare provider sees an abnormal area, he or she may do a biopsy.
+He or she will do this by removing a small piece of tissue from that area.
 You may be numbed first with a local anesthetic.
-If the abnormal area is small, your doctor may completely remove it.
-If it's bigger, the doctor may punch out a portion of skin using an instrument that looks like a tiny apple corer.
+If the abnormal area is small, your healthcare provider may completely remove it.
+If it's bigger, he or she may punch out a portion of it using an instrument that looks like a tiny apple corer.
+(This is called a punch biopsy.)
 You usually don’t need stitches after this procedure.
 You may feel some pressure, but probably will have little or no pain.
-For larger areas, the doctor may cut out a small part of the skin with a scalpel and sew together the skin’s edges with surgical thread (suture).
-Commonly, the doctor will also remove some surrounding normal skin around the abnormal areas.
-A pathologist will then check the cell samples for cancer.
-The results of the biopsy usually take one week to come back to your doctor from the lab.
-Depending on the extent of the cancer, you may need more surgery and your doctor may also need to biopsy lymph nodes to see if the cancer has spread.